nivlab/nivlab.github.io/docs/library/library.md

 {: .no_toc }
 *Cognitive maps in rats and men*

-> Classic and highly generative paper introducing the notion of cognitive maps
+> Classic and seminal paper introducing the notion of cognitive maps

 #### [McClelland, McNaughton & O'Reilly (1995)](https://psycnet.apa.org/record/1995-42327-001)
 {: .no_toc }